lizmat/articles/5to6-classes.md

 The ! (exclamation mark) twigil
 -------------------------------
-In a declaration of an attribute `$!x`, the `!` means that the attribute is *private*.
+In a declaration of an attribute like "`$!x`", the `!` means that the attribute is *private*.
 This means that you cannot access that attribute from the outside, unless the developer of the class has provided a means to do so.
 This *also* means that it can *not* be initialized with a call to `.new`.

 A method for accessing the private attribute value can be very simple: